IntelRealSense/librealsense/doc/stepbystep/getting_started_with_openCV.md

 {
     //Contruct a pipeline which abstracts the device rs2::pipeline pipe;

-    //Create a configuration for configuring the pipeline with a non default profile
+    //Create a configuration for configuring the pipeline with a non default profile rs2::config cfg;
-    rs2::config cfg;

     //Add desired streams to configuration
     cfg.enable_stream(RS2_STREAM_COLOR, 640, 480, RS2_FORMAT_BGR8, 30);

-    //Instruct pipeline to start streaming with the requested configuration: pipe.start(cfg);
+    //Instruct pipeline to start streaming with the requested configuration pipe.start(cfg);

+    // Camera warmup - dropping several first frames to let auto-exposure stabilize rs2::frameset frames;
+    for(int i = 0; i < 30; i++)
+    {
-    //Wait for all configured streams to produce a frame rs2::frameset frames = pipe.wait_for_frames();
+        //Wait for all configured streams to produce a frame frames = pipe.wait_for_frames();
+    }

     //Get each frame
     rs2::frame color_frame = frames.get_color_frame();

     // Creating OpenCV Matrix from a color image